-The first products from St Helena’s one-by-one fishery debut in the South African market.
+The first products from St Helena’s one-by-one fishery debuts in the South African market.

 In the Maldives, the much-awaited new Responsible Tourism Initiative is launched, aimed specifically at improving supply chain sustainability by connecting hotels and resorts with local sustainable fisheries.

-The IPNLF member network grown from 53 to 65 active companies and associations.
+The IPNLF member network grows from 53 to 65 active companies and associations.
 The IPNLF work scope expanded geographically to include 22 countries.